liangguangyii/liangguangyii.github.io/_pages/repositories.md

 layout: page
 permalink: /repositories/
 title: repositories
 description: Welcome to my repositories page.
-A fucking fortran slaver(used to be fortran slayer)'s github repositories.
+A fucking pathetic fortran slaver (used to be a fortran slayer)'s github repositories.
 nav: true
 nav_order: 4
 ---